sagerpascal/speech-prediction/docs/results.md

 These two spectrograms have an MSE of 2.981.
 This is worse than simply taking the average of the previous frames as the prediction.

+These two tests show that only the MSE cannot really be used to infer quality.
+With the MSE, individual features of frames are compared.
+Thus it can happen that a relatively good prediction (i.e. a very similar sequence) has a much larger MSE than the prediction of a simple model (i.e. average value or U-Net).
+The MSE is larger, although the prediction is visually as well as acoustically better.
+This suggests that the MSE does not necessarily represent the necessary criteria.